-Dr. Phillip D. Fox is an assistant professor of history at Wayne State College.
+Dr. Phillip D. Fox is an associate professor of history at Wayne State College.
 He is also co-advisor for Phi Alpha Theta, the history honorary.
 Prior to coming to Wayne State College, he taught as an assistant professor at Simpson University in Redding, Calif.

 He has broad training in European and world history with a research focus on early modern Spain.
 He has received numerous awards and honors for both his teaching and research including a Fulbright Research Grant for archival work in Spain during 2010-2011.